What Is Mindfulness?

-Bringing your thoughts, feelings and emotions into intentional awareness is only the first step to mindfulness.
+Bringing your thoughts, feelings, and emotions into intentional awareness is only the first step to mindfulness.
 The second step is choosing how to process those thoughts in a healthy, productive way.
 I like to view mindfulness as a nurturing lens we can see life through that helps us make the best decision on what to do next.
-For example:

-A mindful person will be accepting of their thoughts, feelings and emotions.
-They will view them without judgement or fear.
-They will take time to process and validate their thoughts, feelings and emotions.
+A mindful person will be accepting of their thoughts, feelings, and emotions.
+They will view them without judgment or fear.
+They will take time to process and validate their thoughts, feelings, and emotions.
 They will decide how to act on that on that information in a healthy and productive way.